TheOldPresbyope/moode-satechi/planB/README.md

 Look sharp.
 These steps are similar to but not the same as those in the primary approach.
 No install script is available.

-1. Install both the python3 evdev package and the Raspbian do package `sudo apt-get install -y python3-evdev at`
+1. Install both the python3 evdev package and the at package `sudo apt-get install -y python3-evdev at`

 2. Clone the repo on your RPi and cd into the planB directory (*not* the top directory)
 ```